canfie1d/complete-react-scripts/packages/react-scripts/README.md

 ---
 I plan to stay up to date with create-react-app as often as possible.

 Note: There is a problem with Stylus reporting error locations correctly in `Node v7.x.x^`.
-Use Node v6.x.x to remedy.
+Use Node v6.x.x or v8.x.x to remedy.

 For additional information, please refer to the following documentation: